 It might be a cliche, but the most important thing is to listen to your body.
 Pacers are only guides to help you meet running goal, but if you are having an off day and need to slow down or walk don’t try to stick to your original plan; just finish the race on your own time frame instead.

-Pacing teams exist in Singapore, and if you are interested in finding out more or joining one, have a look at Team Fatbird, Running Department or F1 Runners.
+If you are interested in finding out more or joining one, have a look at the Singapore running clubs listing.